First there was the flat screen, then HD resolution and now it’s smart TVs.

-If you purchased a TV in the last few years, then it’s probably a smart TV, but if you’re struggling to tell, we’ve put together this handy guide to help you work out if your TV is smart or not.
+If you purchased a TV in the last few years, then it’s probably smart, but if you’re struggling to tell, we’ve put together this handy guide to help you work out if your TV is smart or not.

 What is a Smart TV?

-Manufacturers can choose which operating system to run on their smart TVs, some choose to build their own platform such as LG and Samsung, whereas others will use a standard platform such as Sony and Sharp who both use Android TV.
+Manufacturers can choose which operating system to run on their smart TVs.
+Some have their own platform such as LG’s WebOS, whereas others will use Android TV which is made by Google.

 Whatever system the TV uses, it will likely have the ability to install apps such as Netflix, BBC iPlayer and YouTube which allows you to access online content.